COVID School Reopening Plan

 South Texas Christian Academy aims for excellence in education.
 The staff demonstrates commitment towards our students.
 Under the circumstances we would like to respond to this challenge with the same commitment and desire to ensure that our students receive the training and skills they need to succeed.
 Looking ahead to this school year.

-DISTANCE LEARNING SCHEDULE
+DISTANCE/IN PERSON LEARNING SCHEDULE

 Student’s attendance will be assessed by connecting to the virtual session or submitting the class work assigned in class for each day.
 (The student may review the class at a different schedule due to conflict with other classes or illness, for which appropriate arrangement must be made)

 Each teacher will have an orientation for parents regarding class sessions guidelines, class schedule, ren-web orientation, distance learning platform and device instruction, and class work protocol.

 Lesson plan for the week will be published every Monday.

 Teachers will enter at least two grades per week on the student grade book.